Older Americans Month: Honoring Older Adults

 Doing Our Part To Honor Older Americans At MeetCaregivers

-If you or a loved one need a little extra support during this time, MeetCaregivers can help.
+If you or a loved one need extra support during this time, MeetCaregivers can help.
 Our qualified caregivers can assist with daily needs, transportation, grocery shopping, meal preparation, and more.

-Visit the blog for additional resources for caregivers, senior living, and lifestyle.
+Visit our Blog for additional caregivers, senior living, and lifestyle resources.

 - “OAM 2020 Activity Ideas.”
 OAM 2020 Activity Ideas | ACL Administration for Community Living, acl.gov/oam/2020/oam-2020-activity-ideas.